Richmond Housing Renovation Program

 Richmond’s Code Enforcement Department currently manages more than 250 blighted, abandoned properties, keeping them boarded up, cutting weeds, removing illegal dumping etc. This costs the City of Richmond approximately $7,000 per house annually.

-The program has several goals:
+The Richmond Housing Renovation Program has several goals:

-- Create clean, safe and decent housing – appropriate to neighborhood
+- Create clean, safe and decent housing

-- Provide opportunities for First Time Home Buyers through SparkPoint
+- Provide opportunities for first-time homebuyers through SparkPoint

 - Stabilize neighborhoods

-- Increased neighborhood homeownership rates
+- Increase neighborhood homeownership rates

 - Reduced code enforcement costs and police calls for service

-- Stabilized neighborhood property values
+- Stabilize neighborhood property values